 MDD is a common, serious mental health condition.
 It can dramatically affect a person’s mood and daily life, including how that person thinks, feels and acts.

 Not only can it cause emotional and physical symptoms for the person living with depression, but it can also impact family members, friends, and other loved ones.

 ~7% of U.S. adults have an MDD episode annually1

 65% of people with MDD do not respond to initial therapy2

 REL-1017 is being studied for FDA approval (an investigational medicine) for the treatment of MDD.
 REL-1017 has already been studied in Phase 1 and Phase 2 studies.
-The Phase 1 program included two studies that evaluated the safety in individuals receiving REL-1017 at different doses.
-The Phase 2 studies evaluated the safety and efficacy of REL-1017 as an add-on (adjunctive) treatment to standard antidepressants in people who have been living with depression, but still had symptoms despite their current treatment.
+The Phase 1 program included two studies that evaluated the safety in individuals receiving REL-1017 at different doses3.
+The Phase 2 studies evaluated the safety and efficacy of REL-1017 as an add-on (adjunctive) treatment to standard antidepressants in people who have been living with depression, but still had symptoms despite their current treatment4.
 The data from these trials support advancement to a larger Phase 3 program, which includes trials designed to evaluate the effectiveness of REL-1017 to help the symptoms of depression in people who live with MDD.

-The RELIANCE Clinical Research Program began following these initial clinical trials for REL-1017.
-You can learn more about the RELIANCE Clinical Research Program at reliancestudies.com.
+The Reliance Clinical Research Program began following these initial clinical trials for REL-1017.
+You can learn more about the Reliance Clinical Research Program at reliancestudies.com.